interstar/ThoughtStorms/README.md

 Project ThoughtStorms encompases the software used to run [ThoughtStorms Wiki](http://thoughtstorms.info), various conversion scripts and plugins which have been used to port it to different wiki-engines during its history, and some other tools to manage personal and public information with a wiki-like philosophy.

-As of 2017, some of these tools are now redundant and continue in the repository for historical continuity.
+As of 2018, some of these tools are now redundant and continue in the repository for historical continuity.
 Others are currently in use and under active development.

 #### Overview

 ##### Wiki Software

-The new, currently unnamed wiki-engine, is written in Python and lives in a the `python` subdirectory of the Project ThoughtStorms repository.
+The new, currently unnamed wiki-engine, is written in Python.

-It is, in turn divided into,

- * `python/thoughtstorms` (the libraries used by Project ThoughtStorms)
- * `python/servers` (a wiki server, written using the minimal [Bottle](http://bottlepy.org/docs/dev/) framework, and associated templates and css.
- * `python/conversion` (conversion scripts)

-The current philosphy is that all the useful intelligence ie. classes that understand different formats, and which manage storage of pages etc. are in the `thoughtstorms` subdirectory.
-The `servers` subdir contains only a minimal UI logic + templates. `conversions` are batch conversion scripts.
-Both `servers` and `conversions` reference the intelligence int the thoughtstorms directory.
+As of July 2018, we've moved much of the functionality to a library, called "thoughtstorms", which is published on PyPI : [https://pypi.org/project/thoughtstorms/](https://pypi.org/project/thoughtstorms/)

+The code for this libray lives in the `python/thoughtstorms` directory.

+The main wiki itself, and associated templates, css etc. lives in the `python/servers` directory.
+This wiki uses the minimal [Bottle](http://bottlepy.org/docs/dev/) framework.

+Some other conversion scripts are in `python/conversion`.

 ##### Running the Wiki

+First install the dependencies :

+    pip install pyyaml, markdown, thoughtstorms

+Then

-	cd PATH-TO/project-thoughtstorms/ThoughtStorms/python/servers
+	cd PATH-TO/THIS-REPO/python/servers

-Once in this directory, you need to make sure there's a symbolic link to the `thoughtstorms` directory that contains the libraries.
-For example, in Linux, type

-    ln -s ../thoughtstorms thoughtstorms

-This only needs to be done once.
-Now we're in the right directory, and have the symbolic link, you can type :

-	python wiki.py ThoughtStorms w 8090 PATH-TO-PAGES PATH-TO-SERVICE-PAGES PATH-TO/ThoughtStorms/python/servers/assets
+	python wiki.py ThoughtStorms w 8090 PATH-TO-PAGES PATH-TO-SERVICE-PAGES PATH-TO/THIS-REPO/python/servers/assets

 What are these wiki.py options?